iggy-smart/voice-alt/female-voice-en.md

 Notification based: YT, discord
 Competition/support based: friends who are on the same level

+## TODO: Another one motivation chapter
+If you feel you are on the same place or something you can't do or something doesn't match your expectations

 ## Finding Inspiration
 S: find fem voice you like.